tongzhu2022/Product-Review-Classifier/README.md

 # Text Classifier
-- This is a replication project from Keith Galli
 - In this project I built a machine learning model that automatically classifies text as either being positive or negative
 - The training dataset come from Amazon reviews
 ```Python
 import json